Democratizing technology is an important tool to help bridge the data divide: PM Modi - ExBulletin

 He highlighted the growing data divide and said high-quality data is essential for meaningful policy-making and effective public delivery.

-“In India, digitalization has brought about a revolutionary change.
-Technology is being used as a tool to empower people,” he said.
+“In India, digitalization has brought about revolutionary change.
+Technology is used as a tool to empower people,” he said.

-Modi spoke of the government’s efforts to boost development in more than 100 ambitious districts, a reference to underdeveloped areas.
+Modi spoke about his government’s work to boost development in more than 100 ambitious districts, a reference to underdeveloped areas.

-- Also Read: India’s Internet Economy to Hit $1 Trillion by 2030
+Experience has shown that these districts have emerged as a catalyst for the country’s growth and urged delegates to study the model as they might find it relevant.

+And, the food, energy and fertilizer crises due to geopolitical tensions have dealt another blow, he added.

-“In such circumstances, the decisions you make are of great importance to humanity as a whole.
+“Under such circumstances, the decisions you make have great significance for humanity as a whole.
 I strongly believe that it is our collective responsibility not to let the Sustainable Development Goals down.
 We must ensure that that no one is left behind.
-It is imperative for this group to send a strong message to the world that we have an action plan to achieve this,” he said.
+It is imperative that this group sends a strong message to the world that we have an action plan to achieve this,” he said.

 |